joinodin/backend-challenge-review/README.md

 # Challenge: Comprehensive Deal Management API with Investment and Pricing Plan

+_Keep in mind this is an over-simplified part of the product that we've built at Odin_ 😄

 # Problem Statement:

 Your task is to develop a robust API for handling investment deals, involving calculation based on a pricing plan.